heiswayi/heiswayi.nrird.com/_posts/2016/2016-05-05-multithreading-programming-in-dotnet.md

 | Multithreading using Task | 3061ms |
 | Multithreading using BackgroundWorker | 3100ms |

-To summarize, `ThreadPool`, `Task` and `BackgroundWorker` can perform 2x faster compared to `Thread` and single threading method.
-So, if you're going to perform any CPU intensive task, you can always take advantage of multithreading programming in your code to have better performance in your application.
-I could say that `BackgroundWorker` class is easy to use and very popular among developers I have been working with.
+To summarize, `ThreadPool`, `Task`, and `BackgroundWorker` can perform up to 2 times faster compared to `Thread` and the single threading method.
+Therefore, if you are going to perform any CPU-intensive task, you can always take advantage of multithreading programming in your code to improve the performance of your application.
+I have found that the `BackgroundWorker` class is easy to use and is very popular among developers I have worked with.